French destroyer Volta

-During Volta's service with the French Navy, she saw only limited action.
+During Volta's service, she saw only limited action.
 Following the outbreak of the war, she took part in convoy escort duties initially before being withdrawn to Brest for refit.
 On 3 July 1940, when the British attacked the French fleet at Mers-el-Kébir, Volta managed to escape without damage and sought refuge in Toulon.
 When the Germans tried to seize her along with the rest of the fleet on 27 November 1942, however, she was scuttled in Toulon Harbour by her crew to prevent her from being captured.